Jukaio/Treasure-Tile/README.md

 Hello!

 This is a small application assignment for Golem House.
-I spent about six to sevent days implementing the more mandatory specifications and the optional ones.
+I spent about six to seven days implementing the more mandatory specifications and the optional ones.

 I hope you you like it!